labex-labs/open-source-labs/python/python-mastery/lab-ex7-1-define-a-simple-decorator-functions/en/intro.md

 # Introduction

-**Objectives:**

-- Learn what decorators are and how they work in Python
-- Create a simple logging decorator
-- Implement a more complex decorator for function validation

-In this lab, you will learn how to define and use Python decorators.
-Decorators are a powerful feature that allows you to modify the behavior of functions without changing their source code.
-They are widely used in Python frameworks and libraries for tasks like logging, validation, and authentication.
+In this lab, you will learn what decorators are and how they work in Python.
+Decorators are a powerful feature that enables you to modify function behavior without altering the source code, and they are widely used in Python frameworks and libraries.

-**Files Created:** `logcall.py`, `sample.py`

-**Files Modified:** `validate.py`
+You will also learn to create a simple logging decorator and implement a more complex one for function validation.
+The files involved in this lab include `logcall.py`, `sample.py`, and `validate.py`, with `validate.py` being modified.